Pikarz/Crosscoder-Based-Analysis-Interpretation-of-Model-Merging/README.md

 # Crosscoder-Based Analysis of Model Merging
-A project for the Deep Learning course taught by Emanuele Rodolà Second Semester A.Y.
-2024/2025 @ Università degli Studi di Roma "La Sapienza"
+A project for the Deep Learning course taught by Emanuele Rodolà A.Y.
+Summer 2024 @ Università degli Studi di Roma "La Sapienza"

 This project examines how merging two pretrained ResNet-50 models alters their internal representations.
 We apply Crosscoder model diffing, a sparse autoencoder trained on original and concatenated activations, to identify which features are: